Protect: protection against SMS fraud

 - Avoid transferring any personal data or data required for e-payments (bank card numbers, PIN codes etc.).

 To disable SMS fraud protection:

-Use the same algorithm to re-enable SMS fraud protection.
+Follow the same steps to re-enable SMS fraud protection.

 If Yandex blocks your website

-If you believe that your website has been mistakenly included in the list of websites suspected of SMS fraud, please contact us using the feedback form.
+If you think that your website was mistakenly included in the list of websites suspected of SMS fraud, please follow the instructions on the SMS fraud page.